 Gravity works by creating a force to which objects are attracted.
 Planets create gravity.
 And because of that we are pull towards the ground.

 Your mind is also pulled towards the ground.
 The ground is reality.
 Like regular gravity, mental gravity pulls you towards reality.
-We’re also ways being pulled towards the way things are.

-We are mentally pulled towards reality.
 When you go through bad breakup, for instance, you are pulled towards accepting the breakup.